lunalucid/Keri-Dressup-RenPy-Template/README.md

 You are not required to credit me for the code template or manipulated images but if you'd like to do so you can credit LunaLucid https://lunalucid.itch.io/

 This template was created with the Ren'Py Engine

+Note: Not all Keri assets were included.
+You can download the original PSD at the Lemma Soft link above.